xtianpasion2014-spec/github-lab-practice/README.md

-This is a Collaborative Project
+This is a Collaborative Project by Student A and tudent B.
 # Git Lab Practice
 =======
 # github-lab-practice